jovinbm/uploader_directive/readme.md

 # Install & Setup
 Clone this repo, run `cd uploader_directive && npm install && bower install`.
-Run `gulp` to prepare the assets: For more info, see gulpfile.js in root directory.
+Run `gulp` to prepare the assets.
+For more info, see gulpfile.js in root directory.

 # Running
 Run `node app.js`.